Zendro-dev/Zendro-dev.github.io/quickstart.md

 $ zendro dockerize -u
 ```

 This will start Zendro in development mode.
 All servers are listening to live changes you make in the files.
-Especially the SPA and graphiql-auth web-services will be slow to use since they compile pages on demand when openening them.
+Especially the SPA and graphiql-auth web-services will be slow to use since they compile pages on demand when opening them.
 To avoid that either change the `docker-compose-dev.yml` to compile and deploy the webservices (see `docker-compose-prod.yml`) or start Zendro in production mode.

 In development mode there is no reverse proxy to map the docker-services.
 Instead this is done by exposing the ports.

+**Note**: We recommend to use Linux system for development mode.

 #### Production mode
-Execute the next command to start Zendro in production mode.
+Execute this command to start Zendro in production mode.

 ```
 $ zendro dockerize -u -p